pizlonator/fil-c-website/source/stdfil.md

     void zsafety_error(const char* str);

-Prints the given error message and shuts the program down usingg the Fil-C panic mechanism.
+Prints the given error message and shuts the program down using the Fil-C panic mechanism.
 Exactly like `zerror` except it uses exactly the same error message that Fil-C uses for memory safety violations.
 Use this instead of `zerror` if you want to emphasize that the error is memory safety related.

 ## `zsafety_errorf`

     void zsafety_errorf(const char* str, ...);

-Prints the given error message and shuts the program down usingg the Fil-C panic mechanism.
+Prints the given error message and shuts the program down using the Fil-C panic mechanism.
 Exactly like `zerrorf` except it uses exactly the same error message that Fil-C uses for memory safety violations.
 Use this instead of `zerrorf` if you want to emphasize that the error is memory safety related.

 The error message is formatted using the Fil-C runtime's internal snprintf implementation (the same one used for `zprintf`).